Skip to content

 The method got better the moment I stopped exempting it from its own rule

-There is a neatness to this I cannot pretend I planned.
-This whole site exists to make one argument: do not trust a single confident AI answer, check it against something else.
+There’s a neatness to this I cannot pretend I planned.
+This whole site exists to make one argument: a single confident AI answer needs checking against something else before you trust it.
 The method is that argument turned into steps.
 And the method only improved once I ran the rule on the rule, and checked my own work against a different intelligence.
 The different intelligence was right.

 What worked: Three models from three labs, asked cold, converged on the same weak step.
 The disagreement I went looking for never came.
 The agreement was the answer.

 What didn’t: My own judgment, left alone, sat on the doubt for months.
-A hunch you will not act on is just a worry with better manners.
+A hunch you won’t act on is just a worry with better manners.

-Bottom line: Cross-checking against a model from a different lab is now a step in the method, not just something I once did to the method.
+Bottom line: Cross-checking against a model from a different lab is now a standing step in the method.
+It used to be a one-off I ran on it.
 Useful.
 The bar for the next change is simple: it has to survive the same panel.

 The revised method is live and open.
 The four steps are at the Prompt Stack, and the whole thing is on GitHub under a licence that lets you take it, fork it or teach it.
 If you run something similar, the cheapest upgrade you can make is the one I resisted for too long: before you trust the answer, put the same question to a model from a different lab, and go looking for where the two of them disagree.
 That gap is where the work is.